ameersarwar/cross_expression/README.md

 ## Part 3 - Auxiliary functions
 We offer a few functions that augment the core analysis provided above.
 While they could be used independently, they will often be used as steps within longer analysis pipelines.

-### Bulleseye scores - enrichment
+### Bulleseye scores - relative enrichment
-In addition to statistical significance (`cross_expression`) and the strength of association (`cross_expression_correlation`), an important idea is `effect size`, which quantifies a gene's expression within the target cells (those co-expressing the cognate gene) and their neighbors.
+In addition to statistical significance (`cross_expression`) and the strength of association (`cross_expression_correlation`), an important idea is `effect size`, which compares the number of neighbors expressing a gene to the number of target cells co-expressing it alongside the cognate gene.

 The `effect size` - also called `bullseye scores` (see below) - are computed using:
 ```{r}